Skip to content

 - "443:443"

-# Traefik Web UI (--api.insecure=true will use this port)
+# Traefik Web UI (--api.insecure=true uses this port)

 - "8080:8080"